audreymms7/Santander-Product-Recommendation/README.md

 ```

 #### EDA on Age and Product Ownership
-Take a look at client age distibution:
+Take a look at client age distibution: Apparently, Santander has much more client in their 20's and 40's during this period.
 ```r
 ggplot(dta,aes(x=age))+
 geom_bar(aes(y = ..count..),position="dodge", fill="skyblue")+